Quad-monitor floor stand

 Crude, but it might just work

-I added some coach bolts in the corners, with the intention of adding a second metal plate.
+I added some coach bolts in the corners to support a second metal plate.
 They also enabled the main plate to be suspended in the middle of the concrete cast, which we’ll see later.

-Add some studding, courtesy of some coach bolts
+Add some studs, courtesy of some coach bolts

 Bolt it up and mask off the end of the threads